Arsenic biochemistry: Inhibition of DNA repair

 Inhibition of DNA repair processes is considered one of main mechanism of inorganic arsenic genotoxicity.
 Nucleotide excision repair (NER) and base excision repair (BER) are the processes implicated in the repair of DNA base damage induced by ROS after arsenic exposure.
 In particular, the NER mechanism is the major pathway for repairing bulky distortions in DNA double helix, while the BER mechanism is mainly implicated in the repair of single strand breaks induced by ROS, but inorganic arsenic could also repress the BER mechanism.

+Exposure of isolated lymphocytes to arsenic causes decreased expression of the DNA repair protein ERCC1.
+Consistent with an inhibitory effect on DNA repair, lymphocytes from arsenic exposed individuals have higher levels of DNA damage.
+Arsenic can act as a co-carcinogen by inhibiting repair of DNA damage through its interaction with sensitive zinc finger DNA repair proteins.

 Neurodegenerative mechanisms

 Arsenic is highly detrimental to the innate and the adaptive immune system of the body.
 When the amount of unfolded and misfolded proteins in endoplasmic reticulum stress is excessive, the unfolded protein response (UPR) is activated to increase the activity of several receptors that are responsible the restoration of homeostasis.
 The inositol-requiring enzyme-1 (IRE1) and protein kinase RNA-like endoplasmic reticulum kinase (PERK) are two receptors that restrict the rate of translation.
 On the other hand, the unfolded proteins are corrected by the production of chaperones, which are induced by the activating transcription factor 6 (ATF6).
 If the number of erroneous proteins elevates, further mechanism is active which triggers apoptosis.
 Arsenic has evidentially shown to increase the activity of these protein sensors.